- The traditional appraisal system

 2. Innovative performance management

-An appraisal interview
+An appraisal review

 is a "formal, periodic, systematic, conscious and as objective as possible evaluation of an employee's performance".
 It is a method of evaluation that has been used for decades and has caused dissatisfaction for just as long.

-appraisal would you think?
+review do the job then?
 In itself it is of course a good thing that certain topics are discussed openly.
 However, this is too occasional.

 is much more than that.